TN 115 (07-20)

 It is the quality reviewer’s role to consider Probability of Reversal (POR), as explained

 in GN 04440.110, when a group I or group II medical or vocational documentation deficiency exists.

 The MCs and PCs have a limited role in the POR determination process.
 Reviewers may

 ask MCs or PCs to provide an opinion, but this opinion is not binding.
 Quality reviewers

 make the final POR determination.
-Reviewers must explain all POR determinations in
+Reviewers must provide a rationale whenever POR

 Provide a clear and concise explanation of the deficiency to the adjudicating component